javigp2002/javigp2002/README.md

 I love turning 💡 ideas into real-world software solutions!
-One of my proudest achievements is developing and launching a production app for the University of Granada (biori.ugr.es), which I built entirely by myself — from initial research and design to deployment and maintenance.
+One of my proudest achievements is developing and launching a production app for the University of Granada (https://biori.ugr.es), which I built entirely by myself — from initial research and design to deployment and maintenance.
 🌟 Key Highlights

     🤝 Excellent communication and collaboration with non-technical stakeholders to understand their needs and deliver user-friendly solutions.